DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 But I looked around at my friends and family and they told me, "They would never lie to us!"

 So, I pushed through my cognitive dissonance and went with the group.
 These were really smart people!
-My friends and family couldn't ALL be wrong...
+My friends and family couldn't ALL be wrong... right?

-And so, I attended the patriotic memorial services and was in awe of the "Together we stand" messages that were posted everywhere.
+And so, I attended the patriotic memorial services and was in awe of the "United we stand" messages that were posted everywhere.

 Congress passed the Patriot Act.
 It seemed to me like a big over-reaction.
 Like these heart-broken senators and congressmen were overwhelmed with grief for their fallen countrymen and felt that, in such a situation, it was OK to **temporarily** grant over-reaching surveillance powers to law enforcement.

-## Spending
+(The Patriot Act was meant to last for four years.)

+### Bamboozled

 Looks like the joke was on us.